Safety Classes & Programs

 The bicycle and pedestrian safety program focuses on proper fit for bikes, rules of the road and riding techniques for campus and the surrounding area as well as laws that pertain to pedestrians.

-Dr. Michael Schlosser of the Police Training Institute — an expert in “verbal Judo” — can provide your front office staff with positive communication skills that will de-escalate situations that may not require police intervention.
+Once referred to as “verbal Judo,” positive communication skills can help to de-escalate situations that may not require police intervention.
 This is an important safety skill for all staff and students who work with the public.

 Office Safety and Security